-Kawasaki’s acclaimed supersport motorcycle has made it to India, breathing life into a segment that has been dormant since the Triumph Daytona 675 was discontinued.
+Kawasaki have started deliveries of their much acclaimed supersport motorcycle the Ninja ZX-6R in India, breathing life into a segment that has been dormant since the Triumph Daytona 675 was discontinued.
 Priced at Rs 10.49 lakh (introductory, ex-showroom), it seems like a great deal.

 The design of the Kawasaki Ninja ZX-6R is similar to its bigger sibling, the Ninja ZX-10R litre-class superbike, albeit with an evolution of the cowling.
 The motorcycle is feature-packed too, with twin LED headlamps, LED tail-lamps, a quick-shifter, Kawasaki’s anti-lock braking system, traction control, a multi-functional LCD screen and more.

 The Kawasaki Ninja ZX-6R is a middleweight super-sport that packs a 636-cc in-line four-cylinder engine, making 130 PS at 13,500 rpm and 70.8 Nm of peak torque at 11,000 rpm, mated to a six-speed gearbox.
 However, once in motion and that ram-air intake starts to work its magic, the power output goes up to 136 PS.
 It sure is a rocket, but, it is also fun staying alive, hence to curb the speed you get dual semi-floating 310-mm discs up front and a single 220-mm disc at the rear, equipped with ABS, of course.
 The handling is supposedly enhanced by the pressed aluminium perimeter frame, making the bike quite flickable with good mid-corner composure.
 This, however, we shall only confirm once we ride it.
 Tarmac is met with Bridgestone’s new sports tyres, the Battlax Hypersport S22.